ml-malaria-prediction/ml-malaria-prediction/README.md

 ---

-**Dependencies**

-This code was tested using Matlab 2023b.
-It has the following toolbox dependencies:

 **Infected cells - Image data**

 Blood stabilates of P. berghei constitutively expressing mCherry were used to infect mice.
 Upon sufficient sexual forms of the parasites (gametocytes), mice were anesthetized using Ketamin/Xylazine.
 Female Anopheles stephensi mosquitoes were allowed to feed on the anesthetized mice for 30 minutes.
 Mosquitoes were kept at 20.5◦C and > 80% relative humidity and fed daily with 8% fructose-containing 0.2% para-aminobenzoic acid.
 From day 18 to 26 post feeding salivary glands of infected mosquitoes were dissected and used for liver-stage infections.
 Sporozoites were released using a pellet pestle mixer.
 Around 20,000 Sporozoites released from salivary glands were used to infect confluent HeLa cells (40,000cells/96well in MEM10%FCS, PenStrep seeded the day before).
 Two hours post-infection the cells were detached with accutase (Innovative Cell Technologies) and reseeded onto 24 well-glass bottom well plates and incubated at 37◦C 5% CO2.
 Medium was replaced the next day (2ml).